 After surgery, you can expect to have swelling and tenderness.
 Loose fitting, comfortable clothing is essential during recovery.
 Soft sweatpants or pajama bottoms and loose tops in natural fabrics are recommended.
 Avoid tight clothing.
 Do laundry ahead of time so that you have plenty of clean clothes to wear after surgery.

 If you normally keep sweatpants, bottom or casual tops in low dresser drawers, you should move them to a higher drawer at or around waist level.
-This gives you easy access without bending or stretching.
+This gives you access without bending or stretching.

 As you heal, having extra comforts can make a big difference.
 Cozy slippers, plush socks or a nice soft robe can make you feel comforted.